kw7oe/kw7oe.github.io/content/posts/how-i-deploy-my-elixir-release.md

 draft: true
 ---

-In my previous post "Building Elixir/Phoenix Release With Docker", I wrote about how I build Elixir release with Docker and extract the tar file.
-However, I haven't talk about I deploy the release to my production server and start the application.
+In my previous post ["Building Elixir/Phoenix Release With Docker"]({{< ref "building-phoenix-release-with-docker.md" >}}), I wrote about how I build Elixir release with Docker and extract the tar file.
+However, I haven't talk about how I deploy the release to my production server and start the application.

-So, in this post, I am going to share my process on deploying the Elixir release.
+So, in this post, I am going to share my process on deploying Elixir release.

 _For the sake of simplicity, this post assume that your remote server already has reverse proxy like `nginx` setup and pointing port 80 towards your